prp-e/chinkara/README.md

 * The possible solution might be using "single language" datasets.
 For example `dolly` from databricks might be a good choice, since it's only in English.

 ## What's next?

+- [ ] Gathering data and creating a dataset of our own.
+- [ ] Training on different datasets and check the outcome.
+- [ ] Training the model for specific tasks.
+- [ ] Providing Different models in terms of parameters, languages, etc.